X-linked dystonia parkinsonism: Epidemiology

 Although all early reported cases occurred in the Philippines, X-linked dystonia parkinsonism has been diagnosed in Japan, US, Canada, and Germany in people of Filipino descent.
 The prevalence in the Philippines has been estimated at 1/322,000 and as high as 1/4,000 in the province of Capiz's male population.
-As an x-linked recessive disease, the majority of those affected are males with females generally being asymptomatic carriers.
+As an X-linked recessive disease, the majority of those affected are males with females generally being asymptomatic carriers.
 In the largest described series, the mean age of onset was 39.7 years, the mean duration of illness was 16 years, and the mean age of death was 55.6 years.

 History

-The high concentration of XDP in the Philippines was first documented in the 1970s after the Philippine General Hospital received 5 neurology referrals labelled as "dystonia musculorum deformans".
+The high concentration of XDP in the Philippines was first documented in the 1970s after the Philippine General Hospital received five neurology referrals labelled as "dystonia musculorum deformans".
 This sparked an epidemiological survey which was published in 1976.
 Lee et al. described a series of 28 men, 23 of whom were from Panay Island.
 She found six families that each had more than one male member affected with XDP and found that there was no male to male transmission.
 There was also a family history of parkinsonism in some of the patients.

-The name Lubag is based on the term used by Ilongo speaking Filipinos.
+The name lubag is based on the term used by Ilonggo speaking Filipinos.
 It describes any movements with torsion.

+The occurrence of the condition in Panay, particularly in the province of Capiz, has led to associations of the disease with the mythical creature called the aswang, due to the symptoms of the disease being similar with the supposed behavior of such beings.